alimprasetyo77/alimprasetyo77/README.md

 ### Hi there 👋
+As a Frontend Developer who’s focusing on JavaScript and TypeScript with React Framework, I am an Innovative and detail-oriented person with a passion for creating responsive and user-friendly websites with a proven ability to collaborate effectively with others developers while spending extra time to be mentored.
+Eager to face more challenges and utilize my coding and problem solving skills to develop and optimize user experience on websites.
 <!--
 **alimprasetyo77/alimprasetyo77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.